-All patients should have the opportunity to provide feedback on their experiences of healthcare through the Friends and Family Test (FFT) within each of the NHS-funded services covered by the FFT implementation guidance.
+All patients should have the opportunity to provide feedback on their experiences of using NHS-funded healthcare and we can help to achieve this by making sure that the Friends and Family Test (FFT) is as accessible as possible.

 Tips and examples

-We have a number of examples of work undertaken around the country to make the FFT inclusive for people who might otherwise be excluded.
-You can see ask to see these examples by emailing firstname.lastname@example.org.
-If you then use material produced by any of the contributing organisations, please remember to credit them
+We also have a number of examples of work undertaken around the country in recent years to make the FFT inclusive for people who might otherwise be excluded.
+Please note that these may feature the previous FFT question rather than the current one, but much of the good practice still applies.
+You can ask to see these examples by emailing email@example.com.
+If you then use material produced by any of the contributing organisations, please remember to credit them.

 Children and young people